 Place cookies on a cookie sheet that has been sprayed with cooking spray.

-Here’s a close up so you can see the texture of the cookie.
+Here’s a close up so you can see the texture of these Red Velvet Peppermint Kisses.
 Cracks will appear when you press the peppermint kiss into each cookie.

 Here’s the recipe.